ahmedkamalio/DotNet.ResultObject/README.md

 - `ToFailureResult<TValue>()`: Converts a failure result to a result with a different value type while preserving error details.
+- `MustGetValue()`: Throws an `InvalidOperationException` if the result is a failure or the value is `null`.

 ### `Result`

 Helper class to create `Result<T>` instances:

 - `Success()`: Creates an empty success result, this can be used to represent a successful operation that doesn't return a value.
 - `Success<T>(T value)`: Creates a success result with value.
 - `Failure<T>(ResultError error)`: Creates a failure result with error details.
-- `Failure<T>(string code, string reason, string message)`: Shorthand to creates a failure result with error details.
+- `Failure<T>(string code, string reason, string message)`: Shorthand to create a failure result with error details.

 ### `ResultError`